stepanataccolade/docsv2/sources/ci_configure.md

 1. **Add Slack Integration in the UI**:
      - Go to the 'Settings' tab of your subscription.
      - Under the 'Integrations' section, click the 'Add Integration'  button.
+     - Give a name to the Slack integration for your subscription, for example: `my_slack_integration`
      - In the dropdown of the 'Account Integrations' field, select 'Slack'.
      - If you have created the Slack integration before, it'll show up as an option in the dropdown.
-Select the Slack integration and go directly to step 2.
+Select the Slack integration, click the `Save` button and go directly to step 2.
      - If Slack does not show up in the list of dropdowns, click the '+ Add  integration' option.
     - Add the Slack integration.
 [Access instructions here for help](int_notifications/#slack-notifications).